Friday, August 26, 2016

 Saturday, August 20, 2016

-THAT OF CHATEAUX EVOKES OWNERS' PRIVATE LIVES AS IF THEY WERE GODS THEMSELVES, AND LINKS THEM WITH KINGS
+CHATEAUX DECOR EVOKES THE PRIVATE LIVES OF OWNERS AS IF THEY WERE GODS, AND LINKS THEM WITH THE KINGS

 Take mantelpieces, the most prestigious sites of glacial halls:

-• At Écouen* on the northern frontier Jacob sins, leaves, returns and is forgiven, like the owner** who offends Diane de Poitiers, leaves the court and eventually reconciles with the king.
+• At Écouen* Jacob sins, leaves, returns and is forgiven, like the owner** who offends Diane de Poitiers, leaves the court and eventually reconciles with the king.

 **The Constable of Montmorency (1493-1567)

 • At Condé en Brie in Champagne a god carries off a woman.
-It alludes to the owner * making a married woman his mistress as Louis XIV had done, and imitates a statue at Versailles.
+It alludes to the owner* making a married woman his mistress as Louis XIV had done with Madame de Montespan, and imitates a statue at Versailles.

 Claude Abron